Snownee/Lychee/docs/docs/README.md

 ## Contact

 Having trouble creating recipe, or got an idea for Lychee?
 You can [join our Discord](http://discord.snownee.com/), or [create a new issue in Lychee's GitHub repository](https://github.com/Snownee/Lychee/issues).

+## Frequently Asked Questions

+### Why is my recipe not working?

+1. Make sure your recipe file is a valid JSON.
+You can use [this site](https://jsonlint.com/) to validate your JSON.
+2. Check if your recipe is shown in JEI / REI.
+If not, search the error output in logs for some helpful information.